haleyrp1803/Black-Eyed-Peas/README.md

        title="Tiebou yapp niébé"
        author="LA CUISINE SÉNÉGALAISE DE ASTOU">

 On brutal American plantations, Hoppin’ John was not like it is today.
 The enslaved grew crops from Africa in their subsistence gardens for cooking.
 Whites saw black-eyed peas as a lowly food meant to feed livestock and the enslaved, and so they seemed to fit in alongside the pork scraps used to cook Hoppin’ John. [^ref ] Enslaved women were often made to cook for the planter’s family as well as their own.
 This is how African foodstuffs like the black-eyed pea, mustard, collard greens, etc. were introduced, and eventually accepted into, the southern diet at large.
 By the 19th century, white women began including black recipes in their homemaker cookbooks, of course, without crediting the women who pioneered them. [^ref ]
+<param ve-image
+       label="stand-in text"
+       description="stand-in text"
+       fit="contain"
+       license="stand-in text"
+       url="">

 Brazil’s national dish, <span eid="Q878189"> _feijoada completa_, </span> has a similar origin story to Hoppin’ John.
 Enslaved West Africans in colonial Brazil developed feijoada “out of scarcity and poverty” made with the black-eyed peas used to feed plantation livestock boiled with discarded pork. [^ref ] Today, however, it is a special and celebratory meal for every level of society, “which requires multiple days to prepare and, served with rice and greens, constitutes an entire meal.”[^ref ] It is especially associated with Carnival and religious ceremonies, but Brazilians across the country eat it regularly outside of these settings as well. [^ref]
+<param ve-image
+       label="stand-in text"
+       description="stand-in text"
+       fit="contain"
+       license="stand-in text"
+       url="">

 For both Hoppin’ John and feijoada completa, what was originally a means for survival became a meal for prosperity and celebration, as well as a symbol of unity across racial lines.
 That’s an overly simplistic view of a complex issue, however, as Southern cooking can only be viewed as culturally unifying at the surface level.
 In reality, there is still much tension in questions of representation, ownership, and identity in southern food and <span eid="Q555997"> soul food,</span> with white perspectives usually being prioritized over black ones. [^ref ]
+<param ve-image
+       label="stand-in text"
+       description="stand-in text"
+       fit="contain"
+       license="stand-in text"
+       url="">

 ## A Colonial Crop
 Although black-eyed pea was not grown as a crop in Britain (it being far too cold and wet), its inclusion in the [Economic Botany Collection](https://www.kew.org/science/collections-and-resources/collections/economic-botany-collection) of the <span eid="Q18748726"> Royal Botanic Gardens Kew </span> is telling.
 Here, over a hundred different collections of [seeds](https://ecbot.science.kew.org/main_image.php?imageid=EBC_68901), pods, ‘fibre’ and even a [model](https://ecbot.science.kew.org/read_ecbot.php?catno=61536&search_term=vigna%20unguiculata&search_type=name&imagechecklist=Images) of cowpea are kept, mean that it was obviously studied as a useful colonial crop plant.
 Donations are as diverse as from Nigeria, India, Laos, China and Japan, but also from imperial exhibitions where plant products were displayed such as the <span eid="Q5148408"> Colonial and India Exhibition of 1886 </span>, the Japan/British Exhibition of 1910, the British Industries Fair of 1930, as well as the <span eid="Q10534945"> India Museum </span>, the Imperial Institute, the Jamaica Agricultural Society, and colonial expeditions including <span eid="Q183567"> Dr WB Baikie's </span> Niger Expedition of 1859.
 One undated individual collection was even donated by the HRH the Prince of Wales, from the ‘East Indies’.